 Postage stamps may be purchased from the University Mailroom during operation hours.
-A branch of the United States Postal Service is located within walking distance, at 729 Fourth Avenue #1 in West Point, should you need to mail a package or obtain other USPS services.
+The mailroom is open 8 a.m. to 4 p.m.
+A branch of the United States Postal Service is located within walking distance at 729 Fourth Avenue #1 in West Point, should you need to mail a package or obtain other USPS services.